google/codemirror.dart/updating_codemirror.md

 - `git pull` to get latest state after aforementioned PR is submitted.
 - Run `grind build`.
 (Don't have `grind`?
 Install it using `pub global activate grinder`.)
 - comment out the `# Ignore the codemirror copied resources.` lines in the `.gitignore` file
-- Verify the build with `pub publish --dry-run`
+- Verify the build with `dart pub publish --dry-run`
   - Confirm the `lib` directory contains
     `addon`, `codemirror.js`, `css`, `keymap`, `mode`, and `theme`
-- Publish for real with `pub publish`
+- Publish for real with `dart pub publish`
 - comment back in the lines
 - from the github UI, create a new release with the pub package version